SudhirSude/Cold-Mail-Generator/README.md

 ![image](https://github.com/user-attachments/assets/431d476d-7f35-4a2b-9e94-06987f5d0ea9)

-This Jupyter notebook demonstrates the implementation of a **Cold Email Generation System** designed to assist job seekers in crafting personalized and professional cold emails for job applications.
+This project demonstrates the implementation of a **Cold Email Generation System** designed to assist job seekers in crafting personalized and professional cold emails for job applications.
 The system leverages **LangChain** and **ChatGroq** (powered by